Antollo/Easypt/docs/docs..Root.String.end.md

 #### `..Root.String.end`

-Returns an iterator pointing after the last character of the string.
+Returns an iterator pointing after the last character of this `String`.

 * **Return value:** new `StringIterator`